 Breaking Up with Worn Out Sneakers

 Still, the science behind rotating shoes during the week makes sense.
-Basically, it says that different shoes absorb the shock of running differently.
-So, if you wear at least two pairs of shoes each week, different parts of your body get a break every time you switch sneaks.
-Plus, each pair will last longer.
-And wearing shoes that aren't worn out is also key in preventing running injuries.
+Basically, it says that different shoes absorb the shock of running in different ways.
+So, what happens if you wear at least two pairs of shoes each week?
+That gives different parts of your body a break, every time you switch sneaks.
+And that can go a long way towards preventing overuse injuries such as heel pain or shin splints.

 When Should You Replace Running Shoes?